Want to know how to study effectively for exams? I’ve got you covered – because I’ve been there!

 You literally need to pencil in your study time on your calendar and planner as a reminder.
 Get in the habit of studying each day until it becomes as routine as brushing your teeth.
 I promise that you’ll still have time to hang out with your friends and do all those awesome college things!

-My recommendations for how to prepare for exams: If you have a break after a class, use at least half of that time for studying and reviewing the material you just covered.
+My recommendations for how to study effectively for exams: If you have a break after a class, use at least half of that time for studying and reviewing the material you just covered.
 This will promote better recall and it also allows you to absorb the information you just took in.
 When I did this, I typically rewrote my notes so that the material really sunk in.

 Keep a Vocabulary and Key Terms Journal